V4LKYR13101/LinkedIn-Profile-Analyser/README.md

 ## Features

-- Floating action button appearing on LinkedIn profile pages (bottom right)
+- Sidebar interface
 - Extracts profile content from active LinkedIn profile
 - Sends profile content to Google AI models for analysis
 - Support for multiple models including "gemini-2.0-flash", "gemini-2.5-pro-exp-03-25", and "gemma-3-27b-it"
-- Interactive Q&A interface to ask questions about the profile
+- Store questions and select from stored questionos to view outcomes
 - Visual indicator showing which model is currently selected

 ## Installation